eswardhinak/sports-clustering/README.md

 **Note**: I think I'll add a frontend UI to find similar sports or something more user-friendly later on [my blog](https://singlethreaded.me).
 For now, feel free to enjoy the data!
 Maybe make something of your own :D

 **Note 2**: Notable missing sport: cricket 🏏!
 How can you miss this ESPN?
-Arguable the 2nd most popular sport on the planet.
+Arguably the 2nd most popular sport on the planet.

 ## More information
 You can find this all in `constants.py` and `sports_rankings.csv`, but the attributes that ESPN ranked sports on were: